JonathanPeterCole/dart-cancellation-token/README.md

 ## Features

-* Cancel futures and clean-up resources (e.g. closing an HttpClient) when a widget is disposed in Flutter
+* Cancel futures and clean-up resources (e.g. closing an HttpClient) when a widget is disposed in Flutter.
-* Reuse a single CancellationToken for multiple tasks, and cancel them all with a single call to `.cancel()`
+* Reuse a single CancellationToken for multiple tasks, and cancel them all with a single call to `.cancel()`.
-* Cancel isolates with cancellableCompute
+* Cancel isolates with cancellableCompute.
-* Create your own cancellables that use CancellationTokens with the Cancellable mixin
+* Create your own cancellables that use CancellationTokens with the Cancellable mixin.

 ## Cancellation Tokens